nextui-vue/nextui-vue/docs/en/guide/installation.md

 :::

 ## Configuration
-nextui-vue supports the latest version of TailwindCSS (currently V4) by default, and also provides limited support for V3 and below.
+heroui-vue supports the latest version of TailwindCSS (currently V4) by default, and also provides limited support for V3 and below.

 ### TailwindCSS
 TailwindCSS can be configured in two different ways: **with** a tailwind.config.js file and **without** a tailwind.config.js file.